How Technology Has Made Gaming Experiences More Immersive

 How Ambiq Is Helping

 Generally, gaming systems require a higher-end application processor for the user interface (UI).
 They also heavily rely on a sensor HUB for head tracking, eye tracking, video stabilization, context awareness, and other uses.
-The sensor HUB is typically integrated as part of the applications processor, but it could also be using microprocessors (MCUs) such as Ambiq’s Apollo series.
+The sensor HUB is typically integrated as part of the applications processor, but it could also be using System on Chips (SoCs) such as Ambiq’s Apollo series.

-Ambiq’s ultra-low power MCUs extend the processing capability and battery life in wireless gaming devices and advanced wearable accessories to enable a more immersive gaming experience.
-The Apollo3 Blue MCU is helping enable the Game Boy to play Tetris® battery-free with its patented Subthreshold Optimized Technology (SPOT™) platform.
+Ambiq’s ultra-low power SoCs extend the processing capability and battery life in wireless gaming devices and advanced wearable accessories to enable a more immersive gaming experience.
+The Apollo3 Blue SoC is helping enable the Game Boy to play Tetris® battery-free with its patented Subthreshold Optimized Technology (SPOT®) platform.

-The Apollo3 Blue MCU has set a new standard in energy efficiency for battery-powered devices with an integrated Arm® Cortex®-M4 processor with Floating Point Unit (FPU) and TurboSPOT™, increasing the computational capabilities of the Arm Cortex-M4F core to 96 MHz while dramatically lowering the active power consumption to < 6μA/MHz.
+The Apollo3 Blue SoC has set a new standard in energy efficiency for battery-powered devices with an integrated Arm® Cortex®-M4 processor with Floating Point Unit (FPU) and TurboSPOT®, increasing the computational capabilities of the Arm Cortex-M4F core to 96 MHz while dramatically lowering the active power consumption to < 6μA/MHz.

 This has enabled abundant application processing power and allows our customers to include greater device capabilities while still offering users extended battery life.
 Check out Ambiq’s innovative solutions to see how we can help deliver the gaming experiences of tomorrow.